 3. Bamboo Is The Fastest Growing Plant On Earth

-Bamboo is a grass — not a tree.
-Trees, as you know, take a long time to go from sapling to full-grown (many decades, in fact).
+Bamboo is grass — not a tree.
+As you know, trees take a long time to go from sapling to full-grown (many decades, in fact).
 Not so with bamboo.
 It’s the fastest-growing plant on Earth.
 (You didn’t know?)
-Cut down a bamboo plant and within 5-7 years, it’ll be back to the height it was when you cut it down.
+Cut down a bamboo plant, and within 5-7 years, it’ll be back to the height it was when you cut it down.

-Sure, a natural bamboo floor is gorgeous, but if you’re looking for more of a dark, rich vibe, you should know that bamboo can be dark too, or stained just like any other hardwood floor.
-It can even be wire brushed or hand-scraped, just like the trendiest hardwood floors!
+Sure, a natural bamboo floor is gorgeous, but if you’re looking for more of a dark, rich vibe, you should know that bamboo can be dark, too, or stained just like any other hardwood floor.
+You can get wire-brushed or hand-scraped bamboo flooring, just like the trendiest hardwood floors!

-There’s also a bamboo manufacturing process which turns natural (light) bamboo to a rich brown color.
-When natural bamboo is kiln-baked, the sugars inside “carbonize” or “caramelize”, giving this floor deep, rich color.
+There’s also a bamboo manufacturing process that turns natural (light) bamboo into a rich brown color.
+When natural bamboo is kiln-baked, the sugars inside “carbonize” or “caramelize,” giving this floor deep, rich color.
 The best part?
-The color runs throughout the plank, so that when refinished it retains it’s beautiful brown hue!
+The color runs throughout the plank, so when refinished, it retains its beautiful brown hue!
 And speaking of carbonized bamboo, did you know that a carbonized bamboo filament is what finally led Thomas Edison to be able to introduce the first electric light bulb to the world?
 It’s true!